carbon-language/carbon-lang/docs/design/generics/goals.md

 -   Allocating local variables in stack storage.
 Without monomorphization, we would need to perform dynamic memory allocation -- whether on the stack or the heap -- for local variables whose sizes depend on checked parameters.
 -   Passing parameters to functions.
-We cannot pass values of generic types in registers.
+We cannot pass values of types in registers.
 -   Finding [specialized](terminology.md#specialization) implementations of
     interfaces beyond those clearly needed from the function signature.